NEIWPCC Executive Committee Member

 Prior to his retirement, Nelson Thibault was chief officer for all municipal clients at Hoyle, Tanner & Associates, a national consulting engineering company, and sat on its board of directors.
 He started working for the firm in 1979, and over the years, worked his way up to become one of the principal owners of the company.
 He has more than 45 years of experience in the environmental industry and is a longtime member of NEWEA, where he held many positions including New Hampshire State Director.
 Thibault was awarded life membership to the Water Environment Federation.
 He graduated from the University of New Hampshire with a B.S. in Civil Engineering.

-As president at Normandeau Associates, an environmental consulting firm, Robert Varney focuses on the company’s continued expansion and strategic development.
-Previously, Varney was regional administrator for EPA Region 1, where he oversaw high-profile initiatives associated with climate change, safe drinking water, Superfund, brownfields cleanup and redevelopment, environmental justice, and water body restoration.
-Before joining EPA, Varney served as commissioner at New Hampshire DES and was one of the nation’s longest-serving state environmental agency leaders.
-A former NEIWPCC chair, he has received many awards, including EPA’s Lifetime Achievement Award, the ECOS Founders Award, and the John H. Chafee Award for Leadership.
-Varney holds an M.A. in Urban Planning from Michigan State University and a B.A. in Economics from the University of New Hampshire.
+A former New Hampshire DES Commissioner (1989–2001) and EPA regional administrator (2001–2009), Robert Varney brings great depth and experience to the Commission in his current capacity as a gubernatorial appointee since 2011.
+Varney represented New Hampshire on the Commission during his tenure at DES, and served as NEIWPCC’s chairman from 1995 to 1996.
+Today, Varney is president of Normandeau Associates, an environmental science consulting firm, where he focuses on the company’s continued expansion and strategic development.
+As regional administrator for EPA Region 1, he oversaw high-profile initiatives associated with climate change, safe drinking water, Superfund, brownfields cleanup and redevelopment, environmental justice, and water body restoration.
+Varney has received the EPA’s Lifetime Achievement Award, the ECOS Founders Award, and the John H. Chafee Award for Leadership.
+He holds an M.A. in Urban Planning from Michigan State University and a B.A. in Economics from the University of New Hampshire.